denis-stepanov/advent-db/README.md

 (advent-pyenv) $ cd advent-db/DB
 ```

-2. (recommended) delete countries or TV channels you are not expected to use.
+2. (recommended) Delete countries or TV channels you are not expected to watch.
 This will decrease CPU load and reduce the number of false positives while running AdVent:

 ```
 (advent-pyenv) $ rm -r VA # ....
 ```

-3. Update or import your database:
+3. Import the update:

 ```
-(advent-pyenv) $ find . -name "*.djv" | xargs db-djv-pg import
+(advent-pyenv) $ db-djv-pg import -s .
 ```

-If your want to overwrite existing definitions (slower), add `-o` to the end of the import command.

 ## If You Want to Create Your Own Hashes, Read Further